Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What firmness do I need?

-*[Prompt: If a customer is searching for a mattress recommendation for them AND their partner, refer to the Couple table, not the Solo table.]*
+*[Prompt: If a customer wants a recommendation for them AND their partner, read the Couples section first — the heavier partner's weight, looked up in the Solo table, sets the firmness.]*

 ### Solo